arekune/car-expenses/README.md

 ## Acknowledgements

-The SVG's used in this app were sourced from [SVG Repo](https://www.svgrepo.com/) (see [licensing](https://www.svgrepo.com/page/licensing/)).
+The SVG files used in this app were sourced from [SVG Repo](https://www.svgrepo.com/) (see [licensing](https://www.svgrepo.com/page/licensing/)).